-- Systematic failure to ensure that fingernails are short and clean. - Systematic failure to ensure that fingernail polish and/or false fingernails are not worn.
+- Fundamental failure to ensure that fingernails are short and clean. - Fundamental failure to ensure that fingernail polish and/or false fingernails are not worn.

-2.20.03: Is there no sign of any workers with boils, sores, open wounds or exhibiting signs of foodborne illness excluded from operations involving direct and indirect food contact?
+5.05.03: Are workers who are working directly or indirectly with food, free from signs of boils, sores, open wounds and are not exhibiting signs of foodborne illness?

-Total compliance (10 points): Workers who have exposed boils, sores, exposed infected wounds, food borne sickness or any other source of abnormal microbial contamination should not be allowed to work in contact with food, packaging or food contact surfaces.
+Total compliance (10 points): Workers who have exposed boils, sores, exposed infected wounds, foodborne illness or any other source of abnormal microbial contamination should not be allowed to work in contact with the product, packaging or food contact surfaces.
 Workers should be requested to notify their supervisors if they have any concerning symptoms.
 All bandages should be covered with a non-porous covering such as non-latex or vinyl gloves.